 Before and After of Female patient (Botox & Juvederm)

 Under-eye bags can be caused by a wide variety of lifestyle choices.
-If you want to reduce the appearance of under-eye bags or prevent under-eye bags from developing, it’s useful to think about the following potential causes:
+If you want to reduce the appearance of under-eye bags or prevent under-eye bags from developing, it’s useful to think about the following potential risk factors:

 Smoking and Drinking